Wildlife at the Park

 At Assiniboine Park Zoo

-To prevent exposure to wild birds, some of the birds in our care will be kept indoors this spring and summer or moved to more protected habitats.
+To prevent exposure to wild birds, some of the birds in our care will be kept indoors or moved to more protected habitats.

 Transmission to humans is very rare but has occurred.
 According to the Canadian Food Inspection Agency (CFIA), there have been no human cases of avian influenza resulting from exposure to wild birds in North America.